top of page

 The proposed analysis will based on one of the first ever observations obtained with JWST, taken in the context of the JWST Director’s Discretionary Early Release Science (ERS) Program.
 Specifically, the student will exploit the data of the Grism-Lens Amplified Survey from Space (GLASS)-ERS to investigate the Paschen and Balmer emission line fluxes in star forming galaxies in different environments to characterize the dust, gas and star-formation rate distributions.
 Paschen lines suffer minimal extinction due to their longer wavelength than the Balmer ones and are optimal SFR tracers.
 The student will investigate the integrated and spatially resolved star-formation rate for log M*/Msun>7 galaxies.
 Variations in the line ratios within and across galaxies would indicate a modification of the intrinsic ratio by reddening.
 Exploiting also ancillary FIR data that constrain the thermal dust emission the student will derive the dust properties and detect deviations from the typical relations, and eventually pin down an appropriate theoretical model for the hydrogen-emission-line region.
 Comparisons between galaxies in the different environments will shed light on the physical processes at work.
 Complementary studies of morphologies and structural parameters, obtained on ultra-deep imaging, will give additional insight on the galaxy assembly histories.
 The student will be immediately inserted in a vibrant international environment, and join the ERS team.

-The baryon cycle at cosmic noon as seen by JWST
+Exploring the baryon cycle at cosmic noon with JWST

 The assembly of galaxy clusters through the cosmic time